Benefits Of Private Health Insurance

-Some of the main advantages of private health insurance include getting access to private hospital rooms, shorter wait times and the freedom to choose your preferred doctor.
+Some of the main advantages of private health insurance include getting access to private hospital rooms, shorter wait times for treatment, and the freedom to choose your preferred doctor.

-Medicare doesn’t cover things like pregnancy and obstetrics in private hospitals, dental, physiotherapy and much more – so you will need private health insurance to reduce your costs.
+Medicare doesn’t cover things like pregnancy and obstetrics in private hospitals, dental care, physiotherapy and much more – so you'll need private health insurance to reduce these costs.

 When you have private health insurance, you can claim a handy rebate at tax time to help cover the costs of your premiums.

 Unlike Medicare, which is the public healthcare scheme funded by the Australian Government, private health insurance is offered by registered private health insurers.
 Private health insurance provides funding assistance for additional health services depending on the level of healthcare you need.